Skip to content

 {config}_results.csv {config}_events.json {config}_regions.json {config}.log

-The sidebar lets you drill down through that hierarchy: detector → platform → Key4hep release → physics sample → run date.
+The sidebar lets you drill down through that hierarchy: detector → platform → physics sample → Key4hep release.
+Single-run tabs use the newest uploaded run for that selection; the trend window controls the multi-run views.

 The tabs